OscarGichana/awards/README.md

 ## User Story

-1. View different photos that interest you.
-2. Click an image to like it.
+1. View posted projects and their details
+2. Post a project to be rated/reviewed
+3. Rate/ review other users' projects
-3. Search for different images
+4. Search for projects
-4. Comment on other peopl's photos.
-5. Follow other usres
+5. View projects overall score
+6. View my profile page

 ## Website Link